-Improving your skill with advanced motorcycle training near you is a great way to increase your safety and enjoyment on the road.
-It can also help you to decrease your petrol costs as you may learn how to ride in ways that conserve fuel.
+Improving your skill with advanced motorcycle training is a great way to increase your safety and enjoyment on the road.
+It can also help you to decrease your fuel costs.
+Some advanced courses teach you how to ride in ways that conserve petrol.

 Phoenix Motorcycle Training has one of the widest ranges of advanced motorcycle courses for students to choose from.
-From short, focussed courses aimed at improving specific skills such as motorway use or carrying passengers through to advanced courses that cover a couple of days and include long rides of over 100 miles.
+From short, focussed courses aimed at improving specific skills like motorway use or carrying passengers to advanced courses that you take over a couple of days.
+These courses can include long rides of over 100 miles.

 CBT motorcycle training is just the beginning when it comes to learning the necessary skills to be a safe motorcyclist.
 To really get the most from riding a motorbike, it’s essential to keep learning and building on the foundation skills you practised and gained in your compulsory basic training.
 Advanced rider courses are one of the easiest and most straightforward ways to do this once you’ve gained your full licence.

 Because there are so many different advanced rider courses, deciding which one to take can be difficult.
-Before you jump ahead and book DIAmond Elite training and test, it’s worth considering where you are on a scale of motorcycling skills.
+The cost of advanced motorcycle training shouldn’t be your only concern.
+It’s worth considering where you are on a scale of motorcycling skills before Before jumping into something like DIAmond Elite training.

 The advanced rider course you choose will depend on how long you’ve been riding for and the kind of things you want to learn or improve upon.

 Nearly all motorcycle training centres offer advanced rider courses of some kind.
-Some courses are DVSA approved, others are held by the police and run free of charge or for a nominal fee.
-Still, others are comprehensive and last more than a day, at the end of which you may be awarded a certificate to show you’ve achieved a minimum skill level on your bike.
+Some courses are DVSA-approved, others are held by the police and run free of charge or for a nominal fee.
+Still, others are comprehensive and last more than a day.
+At the end of some courses, you may be awarded a certificate.
+That lets you prove you’ve achieved a minimum skill level on your bike.

 The best advice when it comes to choosing an advanced rider course and a motorcycle training school to take it with is to go with a training centre you have confidence in.
-Find a motorcycle training centre that isn’t too far away from where you live, with staff that are happy to provide guidance on the best course for your individual needs rather than directing you to the most expensive course they offer.
+Find a motorcycle training centre that isn’t too far away from where you live.
+Choose a school with staff that are happy to provide guidance on the best course for your individual needs.
+Avoid schools that only want to direct you to the most expensive course they offer.

 As with most skills, additional training is the fastest and most reliable way of becoming better and advancing your knowledge and enjoyment of the activity.
 If you are considering an advanced rider course and are not sure which one is right for you, give us a call.
 We’ll be happy to talk with you about the different options for making the most of your motorcycling.